department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types.md

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-more-benefits">New Claim—File a claim for added benefits, including increased disability compensation, or other benefit requests related to an existing service-connected disability.</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-more-benefits">New Claim—File a claim for added benefits or other benefit requests related to an existing service-connected disability.</button>
 <div id="claim-more-benefits" class="usa-accordion-content">

 **You can file a new claim to request:**
-- Increased financial support for a rated disability that has gotten worse
+- More financial support
 - Special monthly payments
 - A shift to Individual Unemployability status (a status given to Veterans who are unable to work because of a disability)<br>
 [Learn more about Individual Unemployability](/disability-benefits/conditions/special-claims/individual-unemployability/).